LCD and Viewfinder

 type, so you can change the settings and set the focus point with your fingertips.

 D-Lux 7 has a built-in Electronic viewfinder.
 The viewfinder has a resolution of 2,760kdots and coverage of 100%.
 100% coverage ensures that what you see in the viewfinder while shooting matches exactly what you will get later in your image, helping accurate framing your shots and minimizes the need for cropping images later.
+The magnification ratio of the viewfinder is 0.7x (35mm equivalent).

 Max Shutter speed